apeir-n/voidscripts/README.md

 - screenshot script using `maim` and `slop`
     - doesn't actually use `slop` directly because it's integrated as a flag in `maim` of course
     - but when i was on wayland it was called grim_slurp cuz you actually do have to manually call `slurp` for that
-    - so i kept the naming tradition because i love these stupid screenshot util names
+    - so i kept the naming convention because i love these stupid screenshot util names
 - fullscreen vs selection is specified in the first argument as `maim_slop full` or `maim_slop select`
 - sends herbe notification on completion

 `mpc_watch`
-- a loop for updating the status bar module `./status/play.sh`
+- a loop for updating the status bar module `/status/play.sh`
-- detailed info in `./status/README.md`
+- detailed info in `/status/README.md`

 `obsidian_sync`
 - syncs my obsidian vault's private git repo